sdao/iWaveOcean/USING.md

 In contrast, increasing this factor simulates a smaller ocean in the same area, making waves appear larger and more powerful.
 Animatable.

 *Amplitude*.
-A factor (unitless) that influences the heights of the waves.
-The factor is proportional to the wave height.
-Animatable.
+The height (meters) of the tallest wave, as measured from the origin of the plane.

 *Smallest Wave*.
 The smallest wave size (meters) that will actually be rendered; any wave smaller than this size will be removed from the ambient simulation.
 Animatable.